 Although last year’s model was made by Motorola, this year’s is manufactured by the lesser-known Chinese brand Huawei.

 Google is calling it the “most premium” Nexus device the company has ever made, and we know why; the full metal jacket makes this one sleek, high-end flagship.

 It’s interesting the device retained its name from last year’s predecessor, which had a 5.9-inch screen.
-This year, the 5.7-inch display seems a bit small compared to the competition, but it also means it seems a whole lot more sophisticated, and less bulky.
+This year, the 5.7-inch display seems a bit small compared to the competition, but it also means it looks a whole lot more sophisticated and less bulky.
 In fact, the overall size has been noticeably reduced, it’s much thinner than last year’s variant, at 7.3mm, which is nearly 3mm thinner.
 It has a QHD resolution, or 1,440 x 2,560 pixels, which is pretty much industry standard for flagships these days.